Morphine Addiction: Symptom, Causes, Effect and Treatment

 The signs and symptoms of morphine addiction are compulsive drug use, increased tolerance, withdrawal symptoms, neglect of responsibilities, changes in behavior, and physical health issues.
 The key signs and symptoms of morphine addiction are provided below:

-• Neglect of Responsibilities: Ignoring personal, professional, or academic obligations due to morphine use.
-Addiction can lead to a decline in performance at work or school, neglect of family duties, and disengagement from social activities.
-According to the National Institute on Drug Abuse (NIDA) 40-60% of individuals addicted to opioids experience a decline in professional or personal responsibilities due to their drug use.
+- Neglect of Responsibilities: Ignoring personal, professional, or academic obligations due to morphine use.
+Addiction led to a decline in performance at work or school, neglect of family duties, and disengagement from social activities.
+According to the National Institute on Drug Abuse (NIDA), 40-60% of individuals addicted to opioids experience a decline in professional or personal responsibilities due to their drug use.

-• Changes in Behavior: Noticeable alterations in mood, personality, or daily habits.
-Individuals may become secretive, isolated, or irritable.
-They may also engage in risky behaviors or criminal activities to obtain morphine.
-According to Kalivas, P. W., & Volkow, N. D. ‘s 2005 study, ‘The Neural Basis of Addiction: The Role of Reward and Inhibitory Control Circuits’, 30-40% of opioid users engage in criminal or risky behaviors to support their addiction, further complicating their personal and professional lives.
+- Changes in Behavior: Noticeable alterations in mood, personality, or daily habits.
+Individuals become secretive, isolated, or irritable.
+They also engage in risky behaviors or criminal activities to obtain morphine.
+According to Kalivas, P. W., & Volkow, N. D.‘s 2005 study, ‘The Neural Basis of Addiction: The Role of Reward and Inhibitory Control Circuits’, 30-40% of opioid users engage in criminal or risky behaviors to support their addiction, further complicating their personal and professional lives.

 What Are The Causes of Morphine Addiction?